resonatecoop/stream/README.md

 ```sh
 npm run dev
 ```

-You should now see the player running on https://beta.resonate.localhost
+You should now see the player running on https://beta.resonate.localhost or

 ## Development